 2. Need to take into account individual needs

-Do not equate systematization with totalstandardization.
-One of the main claims to post-war architecture was that the hastily built houses were faceless.
-It is important to ensure the possibility of adding unique parts to a universal project.
+Systematization should not be equated withtotal standardization.
+One of the main complaints about post-war architecture was that the hastily built houses were faceless.
+It is important to provide the possibility of adding unique details to a universal project.

 3. Houses must be carefully planned and built to last.